Succession Planning: A Comprehensive Guide in 2021

 How does Succession Planning work?

-Succession planning is a process and typically takes between three and five years.
+Business Succession Planning is a process and typically takes between three and five years.

 It is not a one-off event or transaction and so we utilise a 21 step process implemented with business owners over five stages to make sure we can identify the value in the business, protect that value in case of any unplanned events, work with the owner to maximise and grow the value prior to being able to extract that value and manage the wealth created following the succession event.